 - Let the bread cool fully before slicing it.

 - When eating a piece of bread the next day/s, toast it once or twice before eating.
+Store leftovers in the fridge for up to one week.

 - Make a batch of Tofu Chickpea Frittata to serve with Seedy Bread for the perfect, nutritious brunch meal.